rbgvictoria/vicflora-static-pages/keys/asteraceae.md

 #### Papery, hyaline or membranous

-This state refers to involucral bracts that are stiff, paper-like and white or coloured in some part of the bract or bracts that a thin, clear and more or less transparent.
+This state refers to involucral bracts that are stiff, paper-like and white or coloured in some part of the bract or bracts that are thin, clear and more or less transparent.

 #### Herbaceous

 This state refers to involucral bracts that are mostly green.
 Usually such bracts are leaf-like but in many cases they may be hardened and stiff particularly near the base or tip of the bract or along its midrib.
 Bracts in this state may have membranous or papery margins but in such cases will have a prominent green section around the midrib.

-### Indument
+### Involucral bract indument

 This character refers to the presence of hairs on any of the surfaces of the involucral bracts and includes three states.